Frustrated with Clients Disputing Your Invoices? Here’s the Fix

 In SPP, you can:

-• Create service description templates with detailed bullet points describing inclusions and exclusions
+• create service description templates with explicit inclusions and exclusions

-• Set up automations in Zapier that notify clients when an order status changes
+• set up Zapier automations that notify clients when order status changes

-• Use service agreements with clear terms that clients must accept before work begins
+• require clients to accept service agreements before work begins

-Improved: Professional website design package includes: 2 initial concept mockups, 2 rounds of revisions, implementation of approved design, mobile responsiveness testing on current iOS and Android devices, and 30 days of post-launch support.
+Specific: Website design package includes: 2 initial concept mockups, 2 rounds of revisions, implementation of approved design, mobile responsiveness testing on iOS and Android, and 30 days of post-launch support.
 Does not include: content creation, custom illustrations, or ongoing maintenance beyond 30 days.

 Upfront payment collection